gravitational/teleport/rfd/0106-machine-id-anonymous-telemetry.md

   example: `gha:teleport-actions/auth`
 - `tbot.helper_version`: optional string indicating the version of the helper that invoking `tbot`
-- `tbot.destinations_configured`: a count of total destinations configured
+- `tbot.destinations_other`: a count of destinations configured that are not associated with Database Access, Kubernetes Access or Application Access
-- `tbot.destinations_configured_database_access`: a count of Database Access destinations configured
+- `tbot.destinations_database`: a count of Database Access destinations configured
-- `tbot.destinations_configured_kubernetes_access`: a count of Kubernetes Access destinations configured
+- `tbot.destinations_kubernetes`: a count of Kubernetes Access destinations configured
-- `tbot.destinations_configured_application_access`: a count of Application
+- `tbot.destinations_application`: a count of Application
   Access destinations configured.